yihuididi/lohkey/README.md

 1. Routers

-**•	Files Handling Routers:**
+	**• Routers:**
-The routing logic for this project is defined in the following files:

-	•	urls.py: This file is where URL patterns are defined.
-Each URL is mapped to a corresponding view function in the views.py file.
-	  •	Example:
-	    •	lohkey/urls.py defines project-level routing.
-	    •	App-specific routing is defined in app directories (e.g., users/urls.py).
+   	The two files "lohkey/lohkey/users/urls.py" and "lohkey/lohkey/users/views.py" are both used as routers

-2. Templates
+3. Templates

 	**• Files Handling Templates:**
-The templates (HTML files) are stored in the templates directory of each app.
+The templates (HTML files) are stored in the templates directory of each app. (e.g. lohkey/users/templates/home.html: This is the HTML file rendered by the home view.)
-	•	Example:
-	  •	lohkey/users/templates/home.html: This is the HTML file rendered by the home view.
-	  •	Template Directory Configuration: The DIRS setting in settings.py ensures Django can locate these templates.

 _____________________________________________________________________________________________